 Eventually, he curled up beneath a picnic table for a nap.

-His owner, Lauri Stec, says she may move Stubbs into her house to take a break from the deluge of visitors who flock to the store each summer to see him.
+His owner, Lauri Stec, said during our visit that she was moving Stubbs into her house to take a break from the deluge of visitors who flocked to the store each summer to see him.

-In addition to surviving the assassination attempt, Stubbs has also lived through being shot with a BB gun and falling into a cold fryer at the café attached to Nagley's General Store.
+In addition to surviving the assassination attempt, Stubbs also lived through being shot with a BB gun and falling into a cold fryer at the café attached to Nagley's Store.